-The project will be funded at least 75% by grants.
-The Arch Cape Water District is working with North Coast Land Conservancy and the community-based nonprofit, Sustainable Northwest, to raise enough money to buy the property.
+The project will be funded at least 83% by grants and donations.
+The Arch Cape Water District is working with NCLC and the community-based nonprofit, Sustainable Northwest, to raise enough money to buy the property.

 Who developed the baseline financial plan for the watershed acquisition?

 In 2019, the Arch Cape Forest Finance Committee was created.
 This group, composed of representatives of the Water Board, District staff, consultants, and community members with extensive financial and timber industry experience, assembled a baseline financial plan for the purchase and long term management of the property.

 What happens to the land if we don’t buy it?

 The Arch Cape Water District holds an option to purchase the property by the end of 2023.
 If the District does not purchase the property, the current owner, Onion Peak Holdings LLC, is required to sell it.

 If the District does not buy the property it will likely be purchased by an industrial timber management company or developer.